About Advisory Opinions

 Please contact the Ombudsman Office for more information about Advisory Opinions.

-Use the search bar above this page to conduct a keyword search of our library of Advisory Opinions.
+Use our search feature to conduct a keyword search of our library of Advisory Opinions.

 An Advisory Opinion is a legal analysis of a specific land use question, evaluating facts presented by the parties.
 The Utah Legislature created the Advisory Opinion process to promote the resolution of land use disputes without resorting to costly, stressful, and time-consuming litigation.